ryan-james/tagg/readme.md

 1. Content from people you follow ONLY becomes part of your info network.
 People who follow you won't see this.
 2. A user's tags can be rated, to allow people to find others based on the quality of their taggd info.
-3. Users can change other people's tags (like wikipedia, for example) to ensure that things are taggd correctly.
+3. Users can change other people's tags (like wikipedia, for example) to ensure that things are taGGd correctly.
 4. Multiple tags can be added to content.